bigtimebuddy/svg-reorient/README.md

 reorient path/to/*.svg
 ```

-Optionally, you can define an `-o` or `--output` direction to save files.
+Optionally, you can define an `-o` or `--output` directory to save files without overwriting.

 ```
 reorient *.svg -o dist